wesovilabs/orion/docs/_spec/functions/text.md

           value = lastIndexOf(s,"l")
       }
   }
-  then "the result is the exapected"{
+  then "the result is the expected"{
       assert {
           assertion = res1 && res2 && res3 && res4==3 && res5==2 && res6==9
       }